amancilla-turing/playwright-workshop/README.md

 During this 2.5-hour interactive workshop, we explore advanced Playwright concepts including:

+* POM and reusable fixtures
 * Network mocking and request interception for real-time API validation
 * Visual regression testing
 * Data-driven testing
+* Test data management
 * Parallel execution and browser context isolation
-* Test data management and reusable fixtures
-* Integrating Playwright into CI/CD pipelines
+* Integrating Playwright into CI/CD - GitHub Actions

 At the end of the session, you’ll understand how to design a scalable, maintainable Playwright framework for modern web testing.